grafana/loki/docs/logql.md

 samples, including the original labels, are returned in the result vector. `by` and `without` are only used to group the input vector.

-The `without` cause removes the listed labels from the resulting vector, keeping all others.
+The `without` clause removes the listed labels from the resulting vector, keeping all others.
 The `by` clause does the opposite, dropping labels that are not listed in the clause, even if their label values are identical between all elements of the vector.